Like Sitaram Yechury and GN Saibaba, many are pledging body donation, but hurdles remain

 Organ donation is regulated by the Transplantation of Human Organs Act passed by the centre in 1994.
 But body donation falls under the jurisdiction of state laws, because health is a state subject under the Seventh Schedule of the Constitution.
 As a consequence, the procedure for body donation varies from state to state.

-The Transplantation of Human Organs Act under Clause 1 of Article 252 of the Constitution that allows the Centre to make a law on state subjects, if at least two states give consent for that.
+The Transplantation of Human Organs Act had been passed under Clause 1 of Article 252 of the Constitution that allows the Centre to make a law on state subjects, if at least two states give consent for that.
 In this case, Goa, Himachal Pradesh and Maharashtra gave the consent, said Kumar.
 The Act also says that any state willing to implement the law could do so by passing a resolution in its Assembly.

 All states with the exception of Andhra Pradesh, Telangana, Karnataka and the northeastern states, have done so, said Kumar.
 But state governments have not moved resolutions to have a central law passed on body donation.